derikb/osr-random-generator/tableformat.md

 ### Other options

 The `sequence` property can be used to set what table or tables should be rolled on by default.
 This can be a single table name or a list of table names.
+If you set `sequence` to `rollall` all the tables will be rolled in order.

 Results within (sub)tables can have a variety of properties: